 The ANASTACIA project aimed to develop a holistic security framework for IoT infrastructures.
+The consortium consists of 14 partners, with one partner in common with Charity, namely CNR; yet, the involved research teams differ.
 Leveraging new monitoring methodologies and tools, it is able to take autonomous decisions to provide dynamic security.
 The ANASTACIA platform is built upon SDN controllers, NFV orchestration platforms and IoT controllers.
 Using these three technologies, ANASTACIA offers an IoT infrastructure where the streams from/to IoT devices can be dynamically monitored, processed and routed in order to ensure a secure platform.

-15 https://micado-scale.eu
+https://micado-scale.eu